For Professional Advisers only

 Past performance is not necessarily a guide to future performance and the value of investments (and any income from them) can go down, so an investor may get back less than the amount invested

-To discuss any of the points raised in this article, contact your Account Manager on 0345 607 2013.
+To find out more or to discuss any of the points raised in this article, contact your Account Manager on 0345 607 2013.

 Greg B Davies PhD, Head of Behavioural Finance, Oxford Risk